 Kennedy says that lots of effort were put into their trip considering health care.

 All the players and staff were tested and now they are waiting for the results as they arrived back in Scotland.

 He also added that many players from all the other teams tested positive although they had not gone on a trip. he said that this decision was made 2 months ago when things had not gone so bad considering the coronavirus situation.

-He said: “The latest lockdown didn’t come until we were in Dubai.
+“The latest lockdown didn’t come until we were in Dubai.
 We went out thinking we were good to go, we have had the approval, there are no travel restrictions.
 We went over on our own flight, didn’t mingle with anyone.